 To help prepare Surrey for a changing climate and help our coastal communities become more resilient, the City of Surrey developed a Coastal Flood Adaptation Strategy (CFAS).
-One of the first programs of its kind in Canada, CFAS was a multiyear undertaking that identified the current and potential impacts of climate change on Surrey's large coastal floodplain area and developed a long-term strategy to reduce climate change-driven coastal flooding risks now and into the future.
+One of the first programs of its kind in Canada, CFAS was a multi-year undertaking that identified the current and potential impacts of climate change on Surrey's large coastal floodplain area and developed a long-term strategy to reduce climate change-driven coastal flooding risks now and into the future.

-Launched in 2016, CFAS blended a value-based, participatory planning approach with an innovative structured decision-making component, and deep, robust technical analysis to develop a range of strategic actions to help coastal communities in the CFAS Study Area and the its three distinct Planning Areas - Mud Bay, Crescent Beach, Semiahmoo Bay - become more resilient to the challenges ahead.
+Launched in 2016, CFAS blended a value-based, participatory planning approach with an innovative structured decision-making component, and deep, robust technical analysis to develop a range of strategic actions to help coastal communities in the CFAS Study Area and its three distinct Planning Areas - Mud Bay, Crescent Beach, Semiahmoo Bay - become more resilient to the challenges ahead.

 Comprehensive engagement with internal and external stakeholders and partners was a core project objective and integrated with a structured, value-based planning approach which meaningfully engaged participants in project decision-making.
-Over the three-year planning process, CFAS actively involved Semiahmoo First Nation, residents, farmers and the agricultural community, community and environmental organizations, business associations and group, provincial and federal agencies and Ministries, and neighbouring jurisdictions.
+Over the three-year planning process, CFAS actively involved residents, farmers and the agricultural community, community and environmental organizations, Semiahmoo First Nation, business associations and groups, provincial and federal agencies and Ministries, and neighbouring jurisdictions.
 Over 30 organizations, agencies, and governments participated in the project, while over 2,000 residents and other stakeholders attended workshops, open houses, focus groups, or participated through project surveys and other engagement events.
 Project communications generated major national media coverage and over a guarter million social media impressions.

 CFAS communications and engagement also greatly increased shared understanding of the significant challenges ahead for Surrey in the face of climate change-driven coastal flooding, with public appreciation and understanding of the issue noticeably shifting and expanding over the course of the project.
-Combined with the project's robust and sophisticated technical assessment and modelling component, the community-driven approach also helped Surrey secure the largest (\$77.6 million) federal grant the City has ever received through the Disaster Mitigation Adaptation Fund (DMAF).
+Combined with the project's robust and sophisticated technical assessment and modelling component, the community-driven approach also helped Surrey secure the largest (\$76.7 million) federal grant the City has ever received through the Disaster Mitigation Adaptation Fund (DMAF).

 CFAS presents a total of 46 Actions.
-These are divided between CFAS Program and Policy Actions CFAS Planning Area-specific Actions.
+These are divided between CFAS Program and Policy Actions and CFAS Planning Area-Specific Actions (the "Actions").
 Program and Policy Actions apply across the larger CFAS Study Area and its three distinct Planning Areas (Mud Bay, Crescent Beach, Semiahmoo Bay).
-Area-specific Actions are primarily infrastructure-related projects to be implemented in specific areas in the CFAS Study Area.
+Planning Area-Specific Actions are primarily infrastructurerelated projects to be implemented in specific areas in the CFAS Study Area.
 Collectively, these Actions are at the heart of CFAS.
-Individually and together, their implementation will involve numerous City departments, outside agencies, senior levels of government, and community-based organizations over the coming years and decades.
+Individually and together, their implementation will involve numerous City departments, outside agencies, senior levels of government, and communitybased organizations over the coming years and decades.

-A number of Program and Policy Actions and Planning Area-specific Actions have been prioritized as more tactical, shorter-term to be implemented between 2020 to 2030.
+A number of Program and Policy Actions and Planning Area-Specific Actions have been prioritized as more tactical, shorter-term to be implemented between 2020 to 2030.
 Other Actions will be implemented as conditions warrant over the longer-term, with a potential implementation period that stretches to 2080.
-The shorter-term CFAS Actions collectively represent so-call "low-regret" flood management projects, investments, and policies that will help address current concerns while laying the path for more complex and challenging Strategic Directions over the longer-term.
-Lowregret projects are defined as relatively low-cost Actions that provide relatively large benefits under predicted future climates that contribute to adaptation while other social, economic and environmental benefits, including climate change mitigation benefits.
+The shorter-term CFAS Actions collectively represent so-called "lowregret" or "no-regret" flood management projects, investments, and policies that will help address current concerns while laying the path for more complex and challenging Strategic Directions over the longer-term.
+Low-regret projects are defined as relatively low-cost Actions that provide relatively large benefits under predicted future climates, while providing social, economic and environmental benefits today and into the future.